pcn/mailbag/README.md

 etc.

+## Daemons and their groupings
+I haven't dived into why, or maybe how to better do this, but it seems to me that there is a communications channel that I'm missing that's required for the mta to communicate with the courierd to properly deliver local mail.
+When they're not running in the same container, enqueued mail gets bounched or dropped (via backscatter protection) so I'm going to create 2 courier directories and mount one each for the msa and mta, and run the courierd in each of those containers.

 ## courier userdb
 Courier's userdb provides a reasonable source format for virtual hosting users It makes sense to me to have a startup script so that a